aws/sagemaker-tensorflow-serving-container/README.md

 ## Pre/Post-Processing

-SageMaker TensorFlow Serving Container supports Content-Types 'application/json', 'text/csv', and 'application/jsonlines', defaulting to 'application/json' if not specified, and Accept types 'application/json' and 'application/jsonlines' if not specified.
+SageMaker TensorFlow Serving Container supports Content-Types 'application/json', 'text/csv', and 'application/jsonlines', defaulting to 'application/json' if not specified, and Accept types 'application/json' and 'application/jsonlines', also defaulting to 'application/json' if not specified.

 The container will convert data in these formats to [TensorFlow Serving REST API](https://www.tensorflow.org/tfx/serving/api_rest) requests, and will send these requests to the default serving signature of your model.

 But you can also add customized Python code to process your input and output data.
 To make it work, here are some few things you need to pay attention: